Volkswagen Golf Mk3: 20th Anniversary GTI

 Volkswagen manufactured a limited run of 1,000 special-edition GTI Anniversary models, available in both 3-door and 5-door configurations, to commemorate the 20th anniversary of the GTI model.

 The models in question featured the standard GTI specifications but included distinctive elements such as checkered Recaro front sport seats and matching rear seats adorned with the GTI logo.
 Notable interior details comprised red seat belts for both front and rear seats, a half-chromed and leather golf ball gear knob, and a steering wheel and handbrake gaiter crafted from red-stitched leather.
 The handbrake's release knob was also finished in red, while the instrument dials were rendered in silver.
 Floor mats were designed with red piping along their edges.

 Externally, the red theme was further emphasized with red striping on the bumpers and red brake calipers.
 The vehicles were equipped with 16" x 7" split rim BBS RS 722 alloy wheels, which bore a resemblance to the 15" wheels found on the VR6 model.
 The exhaust system featured brushed stainless steel rear twin tailpipes, and the front fog and indicator lamps were smoked to harmonize with the rear lamps.

 Three optional extras were available: an electric sunroof, air conditioning, and metallic black paintwork.
 Insurance premiums were set based on the standard GTI, contributing to the desirability of this model.
 Production was limited to six color schemes, with a total output of 1,000 units, comprising 600 8-valve models, 150 16-valve models, and 250 TDI models.
 The diesel variant was exclusively produced for the European market and was not available in the UK.

 Many of these models found their way into the UK company car and lease market before entering the second-hand market, and it is estimated that only a few hundred remain today.
 The rarity of the Mark 3 Golfs can be attributed in part to quality issues associated with the steel used by Volkswagen, which has been reported to lead to significant corrosion in components such as the floor pan, door sills, and rear hatch.
 Independent mechanics and MOT testers recommend thorough inspections for rust, holes, and patches in the floor pan for prospective buyers.

 Otmar Alt

-The Gold Otmar Alt was a limited edition model, with only 1,000 units produced.
+The Golf Otmar Alt was a limited-edition model, with only 1,000 units produced.
 It showcased various artworks by the artist Otmar Alt and featured a fully customized interior adorned with matching graphics.